 Speakers: Colin Barré-Brisebois, Senior Software Engineer & Johan Andersson, Technical Fellow

-Session Description: In this talk we will discuss new aspects and features developed for the NVIDIA GameWorks simulation libraries.
-We will present a new PhysX SDK rigid body solver and new joint features that offer better overall accuracy and robustness.
+Session Description: In this talk we will discuss new aspects and features developed for the NVIDIA simulation libraries.
+We will present a new rigid body solver and a new articulation system targeted at robotics, that offer improved overall accuracy and robustness.
 We will give an overview on the NVIDIA Blast destruction library and the corresponding Unreal plugin.
-Further we will present new Unity and Unreal plugins for the Flex particle-based simulation library.
+Further we will present the new Unity plugin for the Flex particle-based simulation library.

 Session Description: Machine learning has revolutionized many important fields, ranging from computer vision and natural language processing to healthcare and robotics.
 In two sessions, Microsoft and NVIDIA will discuss how developers can embrace machine learning methods for graphics and gaming.
 We’ll cover both gaming use cases and applications for machine learning as well as how to best leverage recent GPU hardware for machine learning workloads.

 Speaker: Yury Uralsky Distinguished engineer, GPU Architecture | Stuart Schaefer, Partner Software Architect, Microsoft | Daniel Kennett, Microsoft

 Session Description: Deep learning continues to find new applications in many domains relevant to game developers.
 In this talk, we will discuss research on some of the most interesting new ways to apply deep learning to problems such as content creation, graphics, text, and speech.
 This talk will give you a sense of the current capabilities of deep learning, as well as where the field is headed.

 Speaker: Bryan Catanzaro VP, Applied Deep Learning Research